Saturday, January 10, 2026

 If leaders don’t embrace shadow work and full spectrum intelligence, what do you think the cost will be in the next decade?

-If we don’t embrace the deep work and commitment to inner development, it is unlikely we will be able tp meet the global challenges we face.
-One reason we haven’t moved the needle enough is we keep looking outside, with strategies and big initiatives, forgetting we need to support our leaders in growing the qualities needed to navigate this complexity.
-Who doesn’t feel the pain of this now, the urgency, the sense of helplessness?
-It’s time for a new way.”
+“Markets are a mirror to the world, which feels like constant warfare.
+In business, it’s a battle against competitors, markets, time, and sometimes even within our own teams and organizations.
+If we don’t embrace the deep work and commitment to inner development, it is unlikely we will be able to meet the global challenges we face.
+One reason we haven’t moved the needle enough is we keep looking outside, with strategies and big initiatives, forgetting we need to grow the qualities needed to navigate these complexities.